 Let’s go back to the question.
 What are the most important pages to have on your website then?
 Home page, obviously.
 That is – other than your about page – your home page is one of the most viewed pages on your website, obviously.
 What I to do is keep everything, especially your homepage though, keep it very simple and in 2018 people are very impatient and very lazy.
 You wanna make it as simple as possible to get them where you want to go.
 The best way to do that on your homepage is to keep it simple and not overwhelm them with options.
 You already have your navigation bar at the top of your page usually, so you want to keep the content very focused.
 If you look at my home page, there’s copy, I forget what it says exactly, something at the top and then there’s something about damn good brands where it gives like, definition type stuff, and then you go down a little bit further and it’s like: find out how to do it.
 And it goes – I think he goes to a work with me page.
 I’ve recently been changing it.
 But there’s only one button on there.
 There’s only one thing for them to do.

 That’s really important is to keep that home page really, really simple and get them where you want them to go.
 If you don’t have – like if you’re just starting out and maybe you don’t have anything that you really want them to do yet, that’s okay.
 You can direct it to a blog or you can direct it to an email newsletter, like to get them to sign up for your email list.
-Which I think that’s what I’m going to talk about next week on the #ThirstyThursday call is email marketing.
+Which I think that’s what I’m going to talk about next week is email marketing.
 But if you don’t have one already, start one.
-Because you can get MailChimp for free and there’s absolutely no reason to not start one.
+There’s absolutely no reason to not start one.
 But anyway, keep it simple and focus on one thing.

 The point of an about page is to be about your client.
 And I know that sounds counterintuitive.
 It is about you, but it’s not really about you.
 It’s really about them.
 People, yes, they want to know about you and they want to learn about you, but really they want to find out what you can do for them and how you can help them.
 That’s really the goal.
 When you’re thinking about an about page, yes, you want to have your personality obviously.
 And yes, you want to have your story on there and I’ll talk about that a little bit more later, too.
 But really, you want to focus the language and the copy on what can you do for them.